domstolene/da-otel-agent/README.md

 Note that the current implementation of the service does _not_ persist agent configurations or metrics.
 If the service is restarted everything will be lost, however data should be available again once the agents report their configurations and metrics.
 This may take up to 30 seconds.

+### Configuration

+The service is delivered as a Docker image, ready to be deployed.
+The service is itself configured to be instrumented with the agent.
+However no exporters are defined, so traces are not submitted to any collectors.
+The default values can be overridden by specifying these in the environment variable `$JAVA_OPTS`.

 ### Security

 The configuration service can be secured using a API key.
-This is enabled by specifying `-Dotel.configuration.service.api.key="<key>"` as a JVM parameter when starting the service.
+This is enabled by specifying `-Dotel.configuration.service.api.key="<key>"` as a JVM option when starting the service.
 The same property must be used when configuring the agent.

 ## Usage